Hello Guys, took a bit long, but as I said here is the 2nd part of web application pen-testing methodology.

 <img src=x onerror=alert(‘document.domain’)>;

 Blind XSS is a variant of persistent/stored XSS vulnerability.
-They occur when the attacker input is saved by the web server and executed as a malicious script in another part of the application or in another application.
-For example, Let’s suppose there’s a cryptocurrency trading related website, where it asks for identity verification before moving forward and creating/importing our wallet, while verification it asks for name, id no, and snap of id, we can use the blind XSS payload here in the mane field and try to get our malicious script executed by the admin, while he tries to verify our data.
+They occur when the attacker input is saved by the web server and executed as a malicious script in another part of the application or another application.
+For example, Let’s suppose there’s a cryptocurrency trading related website, where it asks for identity verification before moving forward and creating/importing our wallet, while verification it asks for name, id no, and snap of id, we can use the blind XSS payload here in the mane field and try to get our malicious script executed by the admin.
+In contrast, he tries to verify our data.
 There are many other scenarios where we can find Blind Xss some of them are,

 - Contact/Feedback pages